Legally reviewed by:

 Knowing Who Has the Right-of-Way

 Understanding right-of-way rules is essential for all road users, including cyclists.
 In general, vehicles must yield to pedestrians, and cyclists must yield to both vehicles and pedestrians.
+Just like a driver, a cyclist has the responsibility to yield appropriately and respect right-of-way at intersections to ensure everyone’s safety.
 At intersections, it is important to know who has the right-of-way to avoid collisions and ensure safe passage.

-Being aware of your surroundings and communicating your intentions clearly can help prevent misunderstandings and potential accidents on the road.
+Being aware of your surroundings, communicating your intentions clearly, and accepting responsibility for your actions can help prevent misunderstandings and potential accidents on the road.

 Safety Tips For Cyclists